Diamond Resorts Invitational: 2017

 In 2017, the tournament became a PGA Tour Champions Challenge Season event.
 It was held Jan.
 13-15 at Tranquilo Golf Club at Four Seasons Resort Orlando.
 It had 27 PGA Tour Champions players, three LPGA players and 48 other amateur celebrity players.
 The players were organized into threesomes of one professional and two celebrities, and competed side-by-side in a Modified Stableford scoring format for separate purses totaling $1.25 million.
 PGA Champions Tour player Woody Austin won the professional division and MLB pitcher Mark Mulder won the celebrity division.

 2018

 The tournament was a PGA Tour Champions Challenge Season event again in 2018 and held Jan.
 12-14 at Tranquilo Golf Club at Four Seasons Resort Orlando.
 The professional field featured 28 PGA Tour Champions players and four LPGA players, including Brittany Lincicome and Brooke Henderson, competing for a $750,000 purse.
 The celebrity field featured 50 sports and entertainment players competing for their own $500,000 purse.
 All three days of the tournament were again nationally televised on Golf Channel.
 Former top-ranked American tennis player Mardy Fish took home the $100,000 first place prize money in the celebrity division, while PGA TOUR Champions standout Scott Parel pocketed $125,000 by winning the professional division after a first hole playoff, his second victory in the event.
-Fish and John Smoltz share the record at three wins, as Smoltz (2019-20) and Fish (2021) have won the successor tournament.
+Fish holds the record at four wins in the tournament, having also won the successor tournament in 2021 and 2023.